HRLO77/wordle-ai/README.md

 del data # remove the extra data
 ```
-And predict using the `predict` function. (returns a tuple of strings and floats, sorted from greatest to least based on the probability):
+And predict using the `predict` function.
+It takes a 1d np.ndarray of strings, five characters in length (returns a tuple of strings and floats, sorted from greatest to least based on the probability):
 ```py
 # dnn_classifier.py